zulvkr/zulvkr.github.io/src/portfolio.md

   key: Portfolio
   order: 3
 title: Portfolio
-published: true
+description: Employer seems to love to ask for portfolio.
+So for now I just made this page.
 ---

-Employer seems to love to ask for portfolio.
-So for now I just made this page.

 ## Personal project

+These are projects I made for fun and learning.

 ### Staticform.click